htcondor/htcondor/docs/users-manual/quick-start-guide.rst

 directory.
 This organization also works well for executables that do not facilitate command line naming of input or output files.

-Here is a listing of the files and directories on the AP machine within this suggested directory structure.
+Here is a listing of the files and directories on the AP within this suggested directory structure.
 The files created due to submitting and running the jobs are shown preceded by an asterisk (*).
 Only a subset of the 100 directories are shown.
 Directories are identified using the Linux (and